 Statement by the Honourable Filomena Tassi, Minister of Labour

 GATINEAU, QC, Aug.
-10, 2020 /CNW/ - Today, the Honourable Filomena Tassi, Minister of Labour, issued the following statement regarding the collective bargaining negotiations between the Syndicat des débardeurs, Canadian Union of Public Employees, Local 375 and the Maritime Employers Association:
+17, 2020 /CNW/ - Today, the Honourable Filomena Tassi, Minister of Labour, issued the following statement regarding the collective bargaining negotiations between the Syndicat des débardeurs, Canadian Union of Public Employees, Local 375 and the Maritime Employers Association.

-"The Syndicat des débardeurs, Canadian Union of Public Employees, Local 375 and the Maritime Employers Association have been negotiating the renewal of their collective agreement, which expired on December 31, 2018.
-The collective agreement covers the employees of all the employers engaged in the loading and unloading of vessels, and in other related work at the Port of Montréal.
-Our mediation team from the Federal Mediation and Conciliation Service has met with both parties on many occasions since December 11, 2018, and continues to be present and available on the ground.
-Following months of negotiations, the parties have so far been unable to conclude a new collective agreement.
-Today, the union began to strike for an unlimited period.
-The strike has resulted in a work stoppage at the Port of Montréal, including the Contrecoeur terminal.
-The union will maintain services for the vessels of Océanex, Connaigra and Avalon, whether going to or coming from Newfoundland and Labrador.
+"Our government continues to actively support efforts to bring a resolution to the collective bargaining negotiations between the Syndicat des débardeurs, Canadian Union of Public Employees, Local 375 and the Maritime Employers Association.

-Our government understands the importance of the Port of Montréal and its workers to the Canadian economy.
-My colleague, the Honourable Marc Garneau, Minister of Transport, and I have reached out to both parties to convey our expectation that they focus their efforts on reaching an agreement and avoid further disruption.
-It is in reaching a negotiated agreement that normal functions can return at the Port, and anything that delays the bargaining process is disappointing and harmful to both the local and national economies.
+My colleague, the Honourable Marc Garneau, Minister of Transport, and I reached out to the parties and continue to emphasize the urgent need for both parties to quickly reach an agreement.
+The Federal Mediation and Conciliation Service (FMCS) is constantly engaged with both parties towards this end.

+Port activities need to resume to support good well-paying jobs across our economy, including at the Port of Montréal, so that Canadians can get the goods they need during this difficult time.
+Our government has been having conversations with stakeholders such as the Chambre de commerce du Montréal métropolitain about the importance businesses place on the stability of the supply chain so goods and services can circulate swiftly.

+We understand there has been encouraging progress made between the two parties in recent bargaining.
+This is very positive and needs to continue.
+Now is the time to build on this momentum and take all appropriate steps to collaborate and reach an agreement.

-We have faith in the collective bargaining process, as we know the best deals are made at the table.
-Our government's clear expectation is for both parties to work together to resolve their differences quickly.
-We will be monitoring the situation closely, and looking into how to support the ongoing mediation efforts."
+Our government has faith in the collective bargaining process, as we know the best deals are made at the table, and our full expectation is for both parties to continue to work together to come to an agreement quickly.
+This is in the best interest of workers and all Canadians."

 Associated Link